mickaelperrin/docker-sftp-server/README.md

-SSHD server for docker
+SFTP server for docker
 ======================

 ## Description

-This is a lightweight SSHD server in a docker container.
+This is a lightweight SFTP server in a docker container.

 This image provides:
  - an alpine base image